ucsb-cs48/s20/_lectures/lect07.md

 Brief discussion of retros
 - Choose *today* who will lead your first retro
-- So, let's discsus just enough so that you know what you are committing to
+- So, let's discuss just enough so that you know what you are committing to
 - <https://ucsb-cs48.github.io/topics/retros/>

 # Team Activity #1 in `team/LEADERSHIP.md`